 As your child gets better, the team may try some time off of CRRT.
 This is to see how well your child’s kidneys work.
 If kidney support is still needed, CRRT may need to be restarted, or they may be changed to a less frequent type of dialysis called hemodialysis.
 This is done for shorter periods of time (3 to 5 days per week).

-If you have questions about your child’s renal (kidney) function, please talk to the nephrologist (kidney doctor).
+If you have questions about your child’s kidney function or the CRRT treatment, please talk to your child’s kidney doctor (nephrologist).

 Continuous Renal Replacement Therapy (PDF), Arabic (PDF), Spanish (PDF)